MWandall/asciiTest/README.md

 ## getting started

     gcc main.c for menu test
+    ./a.exe to run

-    gcc test.c for mob "animation" test
+    gcc ./mobTesting/mobPrintFunc.c for mob "animation" test
+    ./a.exe to run

 These are examples of running tests.
 Updates are ongoing.
 I am currently leaving unused files for learning purposes as I clean up the code and make it more efficient.
+When compiling with gcc, feel free to use the -o flag to rename program instead of default ./a.exe

 ## License